geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 You're always welcome, by the way, to ship it to somewhere in the United States and figure out how to get it into the EU yourself and not have to pay any duties and tariffs.
 I don't know.
 Yeah.
-Also, if you want a green tiny box, buy quickly.
+Also, if you want a green TinyBox, buy quickly.
 There will be more, but they may be out of stock for a month.
 You know, just due to 4090 supply.
 So, yeah.